MarcBrueck/website/README.md

 # website

-This repository contains that are used to build my little website.
-You can check it out at http://mbrueckner.herokuapp.com/ The website is created using flask and is hosted via heroku.
+This repository contains files that are used to build my little website.
+You can check it out at http://mbrueckner.herokuapp.com/
+The website is created using flask and is hosted via heroku.
 Flask is a python package that can easily installed using: pip install flask
 It combines a couple of projects Ive been working on.